Home / Demand Flexibility

 It pays to be flexible with your energy use.

-Demand Flexibility gives you greater control over when selected equipment at your site uses electricity, by automatically switching it off when the grid needs extra support.
+Simply Flex gives you greater control over when selected equipment at your site uses electricity by automatically switching it off when the grid needs extra support.

 How you’ll benefit